Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Regular Type"				"0-0"

 			// Spawn Tanks on non-finale maps periodically.
+			// Note: The timer starts after "Regular Delay" is up.
 			// Note: Leave this off if you want a generic spawn rate for Tanks or if you have a Multi-Tanks plugin installed.
 			// Note: This will not work unless "Regular Mode" is set to 1.
 			// --